NelsonAraujo93/moduleOneCapstone/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 [My Microverse Portfolio] <a name="about-project"></a>
+# 📖 [Module 1 Capstone Project] <a name="about-project"></a>

 > Describe your project in 1 or 2 sentences.

-**[My Microverse Portfolio]** is a project to learn good practices in website UX/ UI design by applying media queries to get our website a nice look and feel on different screen sizes and devices.
+**[Module 1 Capstone Project]** The capstone project is the first module project in the Microverse Course, it is an oportunity for the Micronauts to test their learnings and to create a good looking and functional project.

 ## 🛠 Built With <a name="built-with"></a>